BjoernKW/ZenQuery/README.md

 ZenQuery allows you to easily access databases through a REST API.

-All you have to do is enter your database connection settings and ZenQuery will generate REST API endpoints for all your database tables views.
+All you have to do is enter your database connection settings and ZenQuery will generate REST API endpoints for all your database tables and views.
 Moreover, you can easily add custom SQL queries for access via REST API calls.

 ZenQuery provides SQL result sets as JSON, XML, HTML or CSV data.